Andrew Benintendi Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.48 team ERA that ranks 22nd across all league pitching staffs.
+- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.46).

-- Tigers pitchers combine to allow 68 total home runs at a clip of 1.3 per game (to rank 20th in the league).
+- The Tigers rank 19th in baseball in home runs surrendered (68 total, 1.2 per game).

-- Olson makes his first start of the season for the Tigers.
+- Lorenzen (2-2 with a 3.50 ERA and 35 strikeouts in 46 1/3 innings pitched) makes the start for the Tigers, his ninth of the season.

 © 2023 Data Skrive.
 All rights reserved.